Welcome to Adrenaline Airsoft:

 When Can I play?

-Players can book their own private play time with groups of 10 or more.
+Players can book their own private play time with groups of 12 or more.
 There are other games hosted at Other places; some are private properties, some are public, it is good to check to see that the playing field is insured?
 Licensed?
 What are the Age limits?
 Check to be sure that the Proper Permissions are in place.
 If a host says “everyone signs a waiver” that only protects them, it does not protect you from being sued by another player.
-Playing on crown land is never allowed (The queen has said so).
-Playing in the wrong place could put you or your parents in conflict with the Fire Arms act.

 Airsoft and its regular players can be a bit intimidating.
 Don’t believe most of what you read on the internet.
 Games at our park are for new to intermediate players; they are hosted by our staff.
 You will be welcomed by staff and players alike.
 Veteran players are welcome.